thewca/wca-regulations/wca-regulations-2013.md

         - 9b3a) Round formats for these events are: "Best of X" (where X is 1, 2, or 3).
         - 9b3b) For Rubik's Cube: Blindfolded, the WCA also recognises "Mean of 3" rankings and records based on the times from "Best of 3" rounds.
 - 9f) The results of a round are measured as follows:
-    - 9f1) All timed results under 10 minutes are measured and rounded down to the nearest hundredth of a second.
+    - 9f1) All timed results under 10 minutes are measured and truncated to the nearest hundredth of a second.
 All timed averages and means under 10 minutes are measured and rounded to the nearest hundredth of a second.
     - 9f2) All timed results, averages, and means over 10 minutes are measured and rounded to the nearest second (e.g. x.4 becomes x, x.5 becomes x+1).
     - 9f4) The result of an attempt is recorded as DNF (Did Not Finish) if the attempt is disqualified or unsolved/unfinished.
     - 9f5) The result of an attempt is recorded as DNS (Did Not Start) if the competitor is eligible for an attempt but declines it.